Introduces an asynchronous boundary at the current stage in the asynchronous processing pipeline (after the source has been evaluated).

 (which usually means that the continuation is scheduled

-for asynchronous execution with setTimeout
+for asynchronous execution with setTimeout) before the

 file will be read synchronously: